 - identify the impact of daily purchases

 - assess their place in the global chain of consumption

-- evaluate and define next steps for participating in ethical consumption practices
+- evaluate and define next steps for practicing ethical consumption

 Dr. Martin Luther King, Jr. articulates how connected we are with people and places around the globe.
-His 1967 statement is even more true today.
+His 1967 statement rings even truer today.
 For this project we will make MLK’s statement come alive by exploring how we are connected with people all around the world through our consumer choices.
-We will also take a deep dive into one specific item of our choice to research and explore an issue connected to it.
+Each of us will also take a deep dive into one specific item of your choice to research and explore an issue connected to it.
 Maybe the issue is a human rights issue or perhaps it’s an environmental one.

 Assess your daily consumption:

-- Choose something to focus on, perhaps it’s dinner, or your jeans, or your jacket, or your earrings or the beverage you just drank.
+2. Choose something to focus on.
+Perhaps it’s dinner, or your jeans, or your jacket, or your earrings, or the beverage you just drank.

 Research global consumption connections:

 3. Now conduct the research.
 What are all the materials or minerals or ingredients that comprise that item?
 Where did they come from?
 How did they get to you?
 Read the labels.
 Use credible sources on the Internet, read reports, reach out to companies.
 Make phone calls and send emails.

 4. Upon completion of the research, create a 3-D model that illustrates the global connectedness of that item.
 Be creative!
 Wow us!
 To ensure that you earn the full creativity/aesthetic points, create the map or globe from start to finish.
 Don’t use a map/globe purchased at a store or found online.
 The 3-D models will be displayed so that others may learn from your research.
 See the image above for an idea of what one student has done in the past.